2011 Samoan general election: Schedule

-Prime Minister Tuila‘epa announced the election date on 5 October 2010.
+Prime Minister Malielegaoi announced the election date on 5 October 2010.
 The 14th Parliament was dissolved on 27 January 2011, while candidates could register from 18 to 25 February.
 The campaign season ended on 3 March, and the mandatory removal of campaign material from public areas occurred.
 Election Day and the day prior were declared public holidays by the government to allow voters to travel to their electoral districts if need be.
 The return of the writ occurred on 21 March.

 Parties and candidates

-A total of 159 candidates competed in the election, and two parties contested; the ruling HRPP, led by prime minister Tuilaʻepa Saʻilele Malielegaoi, and the TSP, led by Va'ai Papu Vailupe.
+A total of 159 candidates competed in the election, and two parties contested; the ruling HRPP, led by Prime Minister Tuilaʻepa Saʻilele Malielegaoi, and the TSP, led by Vaʻai Papu Vailupe.
 Of the HRPP candidates nominated, 79 contested, while there were 40 TSP and Independent candidates each.
 Seven contenders were women, down from 19 in the 2006 election.
 As four constituencies consisted solely of HRPP candidates, while two had members of the ruling party running unopposed, the HRPP was guaranteed six seats.

 Disqualified candidates

 Several parliamentary hopefuls either withdrew or had their candidacy revoked.
 In December 2010, veteran politician Tuilagi Motutoa Vavae Leo II, a former deputy speaker and HRPP candidate, was convicted by the Supreme Court of attempted sexual assault, terminating his campaign.

 A month before the election, the electoral commissioner disqualified three TSP candidates.
 The mayors in their respective villages had refused to sign their nomination forms due to their supposed failure to satisfy the monotoga law.
-One of the rejects, Tu‘ula Tuitui of the Saleapaga village, who was vying for the prime minister's seat, stated he had provided proof to the mayor that he had worked for the village in various ways, notably by taking part in recovery work after the 2009 earthquake and tsunami.
-Tu‘ula also claimed that chiefs and orators of Saleapaga had repeatedly requested he not run against the prime minister.
+One of the disqualified candidates, Tu‘ula Tuitui of the Saleapaga village, who was vying for the prime minister's seat, stated he had provided proof to the mayor that he had worked for the village in various ways, notably by taking part in recovery work after the 2009 earthquake and tsunami.
+Tuitui also claimed that chiefs and orators of Saleapaga had repeatedly requested he not run against the prime minister.
 The three TSP rejects unsuccessfully challenged their disqualifications in court.
 TSP founder Lealailepule Rimoni Aiafi criticised the disqualifications and emphasised how no HRPP candidates were affected.
 However, he also highlighted that the TSP declined to have any candidates from the ruling party disqualified, expressing, "we believe that anybody can run, [and] exercise their right to compete in the election."